 First is the percentage of projects that are in the run phase.
-This means these projects are just keeping the lights.
-They are genuinely operational, and this highlights which initiatives are not moving your business forward.
+This means these projects are just keeping the lights on not growing the business.
+They’re genuinely operational, and this highlights which initiatives are not moving your business forward.

-Second is the percentage of projects, products, or extra-large interactions; whatever that means for your business.
-Depending on the size of your organization, extra-large could mean over $100MM or over $1MM if you’re in a medium-sized company.
+Second is the percentage of projects, products, or extra-large interactions—whatever that means for your business.
+Depending on the size of your organization, extra-large could mean over $100MM or over $1MM if you’re a medium-sized company.
 However, if you’re a smaller organization, maybe extra-large is any work effect over $50k.
-The focus on the percentage of extra-large projects helps us understand how strategically aligned our initiatives are to achieving our future capabilities.
-It also helps define how we’re anticipating to solve our operational challenges to support more strategic organizational change initiatives.
+The focus on the percentage of extra-large projects helps us understand how strategically aligned our initiatives are with achieving our future capabilities.
+It also helps define how we anticipate solving our operational challenges to support more strategic organizational change initiatives.

-Third is the percentage of the new intake.
-This metric is defined as requests received over last quarter’s requests as a percentage.
+Third is the percentage of new intakes.
+This metric is defined as requests received over the previous quarter’s requests as a percentage.
 These metrics provide a good measure of how effectively the organization is meeting new organizational demands for further work.
 In addition, this measure evaluates how our growth is matched to capacity.
-In short, it answers the question of do we need to ramp up to meet new organizational demands or not.
+In short, it answers the question of whether or not we need to ramp up to meet new organizational demands.

-Hopefully, you have gained additional perspectives and insights on how to measure your portfolio more effectively.
+Hopefully, you’ve gained additional perspectives and insights on how to measure your portfolio more effectively.
 Encourage legacy leaders to let go of old metrics that don’t drive strategic conversations.
 Be a leader for your organization and identify new metrics to drive world-class portfolio value realization.

-If you found this video helpful, that’s great!
+If you found this article helpful, that’s great!
 Check out my books, Think Lead Disrupt and Leading with Value.
-They just came out early in 2021 and are available on Amazon and at http://www.datsciencecio.com/shop for author signed copies!
+They were published in early in 2021 and are available on Amazon and at http://www.datsciencecio.com/shop for author-signed copies!